- June 24, 2019

 According to car accident statistics from 2013 to 2017, 9 percent of fatal teen-involved crashes during the 100 Deadliest Days involved distracted driving, 17 percent involved alcohol, and 28 percent involved speeding.

 The most recent Traffic Safety Culture Index from AAA shows that 52 percent of surveyed teenagers admitted to reading texts or emails while driving during the last 30 days.
 Close to 40 percent of teens said they had sent a text or an email while driving in the last 30 days.
-However, our best car accident lawyers in Oakland believe distracted driving is an underreported factor in fatal teenage driving accidents during the 100 Deadliest Days.
-An Oakland car accident attorney at The Barnes Firm says distractions are likely a factor in 75% of all crashes.
+However, our best car accident lawyers believe distracted driving is an underreported factor in fatal teenage driving accidents during the 100 Deadliest Days.
+A car accident attorney at The Barnes Firm says distractions are likely a factor in 75% of all crashes.

 The Traffic Safety Culture Index also indicates that teenage drivers involved in deadly traffic accidents during the 100 Deadliest Days test positive for alcohol at a rate of one in every six.
 Summer parties and poor decisions surrounding alcohol lead to numerous tragic accidents each year.